Today secondary schools can offer a wide range of qualifications.

 Since 2002 the National Certificate in Educational Achievement (NCEA) has been New Zealand's main national qualification for secondary school students.

-The staff at HBHS are recognised as very professional and deliver traditional and sound teaching (ERO Report, 2014).
+The staff at HBHS are recognised as very professional and deliver traditional and sound teaching (ERO Report, 2014, ERO Report, 2019).
 As a result student achievement continues to be consistently above the national averages across almost all subject areas.

 In addition to the NCEA qualification, HBHS offers its more able academic students the opportunity to extend themselves by gaining qualifications through the Cambridge International Examinations (CIE).